mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 XPath constraints can only be applied to persistable entities as they are applied by the database.
 Defining XPath constraints for non-persistable entities results in consistency errors.
 {{% /alert %}}

-There are to constraints that can be appended easily with a single button click.
+There are two constraints that can be appended easily with a single button click.

 #### 2.4.1 Owner